MewCatcher/SnakeGame/README.md

   Just that easy!
 But you will fail without libGL, libGLU, libglut and libfreetype's devel vers.<br/>
   So, REMEMBER to prepare the libs above!<br/><br/>

-  Additionally, Freetype used a Truetype font by path, so you have to do:

-        cd build
-        ./SnakeGame

-  Or, just double-click the "./build/SnakeGame" to run.<br/><br/>

   Note: if you installed both freetype and freetype2, you may meet some collision error: CANNOT FIND <ftheader.h>...<br/>